-As an old-time travel photographer who used to lug around all the heavy equipment, I envy senior wanderers today who can get the same or better results with just one little digital still or video camera.
+As a old-time travel photographer who used to lug around all the heavy equipment, I envy travelers today who can get the same or better results with just one little digital still or video camera.
+And add more envy because you see proofs of your shots immediately, and no longer need to take your film in and wait for it to be processed.

-You also see immediate proofs of your shots, and no longer need to take your film in for processing.
-Instead of hours in a smelly darkroom, you just look at the little images on your computer screen, scan, edit and let your desktop printer do the job in minutes.
+And then, if you once did your own processing, instead of hours in a smelly darkroom, you just look at the little images on your computer screen, scan and edit, and let your desktop printer do the job in minutes.

 Doggone it!
-I was born 60 years too soon.
-However, in spite of all the modern doohickeys that help make photos and videos easier, the same basic rules apply on how to get good, better and great pictures.
-Let's list a few.
+I was born about 50 years too soon.
+However, in spite of all the modern doohickeys that help make photography and videography easier, the same basic rules apply on how to get good, better and great pictures.
+Let me just list a few.

-1. Keep the source of light behind you when pointing the camera at your subject.
+- 1. A simple rule that always seem to be screwed up.
+Keep the source of light behind you when you point the camera at your subject.
 It bugs me when I see photos where the smiling family is just a bunch of silhouettes while the sun or bright lights glare from behind them.
-Of course, there are occasions when you feel artistic, and you deliberately want your subjects to be just blacked-out images against a sunrise or sunset.
-Just don't let it happen accidentally.

-2. Shoot close, or if you can't move in, use your telephoto lens.
-So many times I see that family in front of something important, such as Mount Rushmore, and although Abe Lincoln looks imposing, your gang is just a row of teeny dolls in the bottom of the photo.
+Of course, there are occasions when you feel artistic, and you deliberately want your subjects to be just blacked-out images against a sunrise or sunset on the beach.
+Just don't let it happen accidentally. - 2.
+Shoot close, or if you can't move in, use your telephoto lens.
+So many times I see that same kind of family pose in front of something important, such as Mount Rushmore, and although Abe Lincoln looks imposing, your gang is just a row of teeny dolls in the bottom of the photo.

 You can still get a great shot of Abe, but move in close to your gang, get way down low and shoot upwards to get a much more dramatic shot that includes everything you want within your frame.
-Study the image in your rangefinder.
+Look closely at the image in your rangefinder.
 What you see is what you get.

-- 3. Maybe the worst crime in tourist photography is the useless shot.
+3. Maybe the worst crime in tourist photography is the useless shot.
 You point your camera out the bus window to get blurry pictures of who-cares street scenes.
 Or you take a photo at the Grand Canyon exactly like the one you can see on a postcard.
-In the old days, I'd accuse you of wasting film, but since digital cameras have no film and offer almost endless shooting, all I can say is that you're wasting your time and potential creative talent. - 4.
-Asking for creative approaches to vacation photography could be expecting a bit too much from those who never studied Art Compostion 101.
-But it will add to your pleasure to consider the artistic potential of scenes happening in front of you.
+In the old days, I'd accuse you of wasting film, but since digital cameras have no film and offer almost endless shooting, all I can say is that you're wasting your time and potential creative talent.

+4. Maybe asking for creative approaches to vacation photography is expecting a bit too much from those who never studied Art Compostion 101.
+But I believe it will add to your pleasure if you consider the artistic potential of scenes happening in front of you.
 Even setting up your family for a photo can be part of your creative effort.

-For instance, kids sitting on a chair staring at the camera was OK in 1863 when exposures were minutes long.
-Today, family members, kids with adults, kids with animals, kids with other kids and hundreds of other situations make very creative scenes.
-Not only kids, but when Grandpa hauls in that big fish, or Grandma offers you that steaming apple pie, let your creative genes go wild.
+For instance, kids sitting on a chair staring at the camera was OK in 1863 when exposures were 30 minutes long.
+Today, family members, kids with adults, kids with animals, kids playing with other kids and hundreds of other situations make very creative scenes to capture forever.
+Not only kids, but when Grandpa hauls in that big fish, or Grandma offers you that steaming apple pie, you can let your creative genes go wild.

-The same rule applies to every phase of travel photography.
+The same rule applies to every phase of your travel photography.
 Get in close, compose your subjects, keep the source of light behind you and snap or whir away.